alexfernandez/loadtest/README.md

 Using the provided API it is very easy to integrate loadtest with your package, and run programmatic load tests. loadtest makes it very easy to run load tests as part of systems tests, before deploying a new version of your software.
-The result includes mean response times and percentiles, so that you can abort deployment e.g. if 99% of the requests don't finish in 10 ms or less.
+The result includes mean response times and percentiles, so that you can abort deployment e.g. if 99% of all requests don't finish in 10 ms or less.

 ### Usage Don'ts